 We have three great videos that give detailed instructions on how to measure and mark in a way that creates a perfect seam allowance.
 Simply click on the pictures below to watch these insightful videos!

 These are all great ways to complete this project.
-Personally, I like option 2 and option 3 the best.
+Personally, I like Method 2 and Method 3 the best.
 The main consideration for deciding which option to use would be the amount of time available to spend on the project.
 The second consideration would be what type of challenge are you looking for?
-Option 3 is definitely my style of a challenge, however, Cindy is trying to get this finished for her son soon so option 1 or 2 would allow her to complete the project soon!
+I like the challenge of Method 3, however, Cindy is trying to get this finished quickly for her son so Method 1 or 2 would allow her to complete the project faster!
 I will keep you posted on what she does.